 Cost: Free, with paid options

 Vidyard is a lightweight video hosting platform designed with marketers in mind.
 With Vidyard, you can start adding videos to your website and other marketing campaigns with just a few clicks.
-The free version lets you upload an unlimited (yes, unlimited) number of videos and they’ll be automatically optimized for sharing.
+The free version lets you upload your videos and they’ll be automatically optimized for sharing.
 Embed up to five videos at a time.
 Toggle on and off which videos you’d like to be embeddable at any given time.

 Bonus: If you don’t have a video to upload yet, Vidyard has a free screen and webcam recording Chrome extension that makes it easy to create videos too.
 Just click the extension on your browser to record, and your new video will automatically upload to the cloud, along with a thumbnail.
 Send it in an email, or copy the link to share the video wherever you want.